-It will enable you to get a consensus on the key opportunities for improving sales performance, while side-stepping the issues of personalities and politics that can often get in the way of taking action & making change.
+It will enable you to get a consensus on the key opportunities for improving performance, while side-stepping the issues of personalities and politics that can often get in the way of taking action & making change.

-‘Quality multiplied by quantity’ in terms of sales calls and meetings is the same formula in different words.
+‘Quality multiplied by quantity’ in terms of calls and meetings is the same formula in different words.

-To apply the activity – effectiveness formula in a new more creative way – think of sales performance in terms of the two dials on the dashboard of a car.
+To apply the activity – effectiveness formula in a new more creative way – think of performance in terms of the two dials on the dashboard of a car.

 The second dial is the Speed dial showing miles or kilometers per hour (Mph, or KMph).
-This is the results dial – showing the effectiveness of sales calls, meetings and opportunities, measured by win rates and conversions.
+This is the results dial – showing the effectiveness of calls, meetings and opportunities, measured by win rates and conversions.
 To change this dial you use the clutch and the gears.

-So, let’s examine the power of getting your team to use the dashboard analogy in your next sales team meeting.
+So, let’s examine the power of getting your team to use the dashboard analogy in your next team meeting.